lschmelzeisen/dotfiles/README.md

 The above command will try to install all dependencies automatically.
 If your system does not support this, it will print a list of dependencies to be installed.

+But you probably should not just run these scripts without manually checking them first, as they will also modify your system configuration.
+So far, fully automated installation has not been tested.
+I know at least once after installing everything a reboot is required, but reboots could also be required at specific installations steps in between.

 ## License

 Copyright 2020 Lukas Schmelzeisen.